 Where do I go?
 I don't know what I'm doing."

-As a strict rule per-covid, parents are not allowed to get out of our cars
+As a strict rule per-covid, parents are not allowed to get out of their cars

-to help assist children and so I helplessly watched her fumble around
+to help assist children, so I helplessly watched her fumble around

 until we both had tears in our eyes.
 I yelled out the window to her as the